 Child life specialists provide support for children of seriously ill or injured adults.
 Our child life specialists work with adults to help them understand questions and concerns that children have when an important person in their life is seriously ill.
 They also help adults understand the behavioral changes and signs of stress in their children.

 Our team can help you and your family members in your struggle to make sense out of your experience dealing with illness.
-Our team members have listening and basic counseling skills and, if necessary can refer you to those with more advanced counseling skills.
+Our team members have listening and basic counseling skills and, if necessary can refer you to internal or external resources with advanced counseling skills.

 Music can often offer soothing comfort for patients nearing the end of life.
 Studies have shown music can favorably affect the immune system, reduce muscle tension and help relieve pain.